ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/compare.md

 Note that if you want to skip the installation step, online versions of both tools are available and can be used from an internet browser.

 - `jq` is a command line tool that allows you to manipulate JSON files.
-  If you don't have it installed, you can install it with [one of the following methods](https://stedolan.github.io/jq/download/).
+  If you don't have it installed, you can install it with [one of the following methods](https://stedolan.github.io/jq/download/) or [use it online](https://jqplay.org/).
 - `diff` is a command line tool that allows you to compare two files.
-  It is installed by default on virtually all Unix systems.
+  It is installed by default on virtually all Unix systems, windows users can use [online versions](https://www.diffchecker.com/).

 {% endhint %}